ajitagupta/book-library-crud-api/README.md

 An Eureka server is a centralized naming registry that knows all client applications running on each port and IP address.
 Each microservice has to register to it.

 Eureka is a service discovery tool supported by Spring.
-Two microservices will communicate by using the application name, instead of port and URL via synchronous REST calls.
+Two microservices will communicate by using the application name (instead of port and URL) via synchronous REST calls.

 Mark `SpringbootpracticeEurekaApplication` with `@EnableEurekaServer` and add the Netflix dependency.
 Define a port.
 Eureka is online now!